LightningV1p3r/console-engine/README.md

 !!!DISCLAIMER!!!
 ---

 > ⚠️ **This tool is experimental** ⚠️ : This project currently is in early alpha!
-The tool is extremly unstable, has a lot of unfixed bugs and currently even has no error control. **USAGE AT YOU OWN RISK**!
+The tool is extremly unstable and has a lot of unfixed bugs. **USAGE AT YOUR OWN RISK**!

 Console Engine